lorencarvalho/pizza/README.md

 - pepper
 - oregano
 - garlic
+- olive oil

 stick blend the entire can of tomatoes

-add salt, pepper, oregano & garlic (can be minced, powdered, whatever) to taste
+add olive oil, salt, pepper, oregano & garlic (can be minced, powdered, whatever) to taste

-store in a jar in the fridge overnight until the water separates (in a 16oz mason jar there should be about an inch of water at the bottom).
+store in a jar in the fridge overnight.

 ## cheese

 - low moisture whole milk mozzarella
 - shredded parmesan
-- (optional) asiago, provelone, etc
+- (optional) asiago, fontina, provelone, etc

 as long as most of the cheese is mozz, you can do whatever you like here